ssooffiiaannee/cryptoMoneyInCpp/README.md

 # cryptoMoneyInCpp
 A cryptocurrency implementation in C++.

-The purpose of this project is to work with Boost Library and learn public key cryptography.
+This project is for Boost Library and public key cryptography learning purposes.